Nuclei - Automated Vulnerability Scanning Tool

 Test target with workflow

-By using workflow, you can run multiple templates by using single workflow file.
+By using workflow, you can run multiple templates by using a single workflow file.

 nuclei -w workflows/wordpress-workflow.yaml -l <target-list>

-You can also list out all workflows by using ls command and use multiple workflows with nuclei against target at same time
+You can also list out all workflows by using the ls command and use multiple workflows with nuclei against the target at the same time

 nuclei -w workflows/wordpress-workflow.yaml -w workflows/airflow-workflow.yaml -l <target-list>

-Below command used to scan a target based on severity
+The below command is used to scan a target based on the severity

 nuclei -t cves/ -severity critical -l <target-list>

-Scan target but exclude some specific type of templates
+Scan target but exclude some specific types of templates

-You can scan a target by using all templates but exclude some specific type of templates
+You can scan a target by using all templates but exclude some specific types of templates

 nuclei -l <target-list> -t nuclei-templates/ -exclude iot/ -exclude technologies